If you don’t watch cable financial news channel CNBC, the following post will mean nothing to you.

 If Larry Kudlow and Melissa Francis are not Anti-American middle class … I’d love to hear their philosophy.
 From what I hear, neither are more sophisticated than a very thinly veiled … “whatever is good for me and my rich friends is good for everyone.”

 That isn’t really philosophy … that is myopic selfishness.
-If you can’t see more of the big picture than what is good for your friends, the people you meet as a business journalist and the end of your nose, then you don’t deserve your job.
+If you can’t see more of the big picture then what is good for your friends, the people you meet as a business journalist and the end of your nose, then you don’t deserve your job.

 Melissa Francis seems like a victim of brainwashing.